Neerja: Plot

 The Pakistani negotiators inadvertently reveal the name of radio engineer Ali, whom the hijackers bring to the cockpit to use the radio for negotiations.
 Meanwhile, the Pakistani authorities try to stall for time.
-When a younger terrorist assaults the passengers and molests the attendants, the terrorist leader chastises him; humiliated, the younger terrorist storms into the cockpit and shoots Ali, screaming wild threats over the radio.
+When a younger terrorist assaults the passengers and threatens the attendants, the leader chastises him.
+Humiliated, the younger terrorist storms into the cockpit and shoots Ali, screaming wild threats over the radio.
 While negotiations with the Pakistani air controllers drag on, the negotiators slowly lose control of the situation, with the hijackers becoming more agitated by the minute.
-Meanwhile, Neerja, who had her birthday 2 days later, had an envelope and when she has kept away from other passengers, opens that envelope given to her by Jaideep, her friend, which was his love confession and a cookie, Neerja reads that and eats that cookie which symbolizes her acceptance of his love, but on a little sad note Jaideep never gets to know that she has accepted his love.
+Meanwhile, Neerja, whose birthday would be in 2 days, opens an envelope given to her by Jaideep.
+The envelope has a letter from him, confessing his love to her, and a biscuit.
+Neerja reads the note and eats the biscuit which symbolizes her acceptance of his love, something which Jaideep will never learn.

 Around 17 hours later, the plane loses auxiliary power, and the lights go out inside the plane.
 Despite Neerja and the other attendants' attempts to explain, the terrorists assume the Pakistanis cut the power deliberately, and anticipate an imminent Pakistani raid on the plane.
 The panicking hijackers begin shooting down passengers indiscriminately; at great peril to her own life, Neerja opens the emergency exit door and deploys the chute, directing passengers out of the plane.
 Choosing to let the passengers escape first, Neerja is shot three times by a terrorist as she tries to shield three young children from the gunfire.
 The children escape the plane, and Neerja then drags herself out of the doorway and down the emergency slide before dying.
-The Special Service Group storms the plane and kills all the terrorists.
+The Special Service Group storms the plane, wounding and incapacitating all the terrorists.

-The film ends with a tribute to Neerja, who was eventually honoured posthumously with the Ashoka Chakra, India's highest military decoration awarded for peacetime valor, courageous action or self-sacrifice.
+The film ends with a tribute to Neerja, who was eventually honoured posthumously with the Ashoka Chakra, India's highest military decoration awarded for peacetime valour, courageous action or self-sacrifice.